6 Cybersecurity Risks of Agentic AI (and How to Address Them)

 • What assures you that an agent has not been subtly poisoned during its development?

-This risk of a digital Trojan horse is compounded by the persistent opacity of many AI systems, where lack of explainability critically hinders effective forensics or robust risk assessments.
+This risk of a digital Trojan horse is compounded by the persistent opacity of many AI systems, where a lack of explainability hinders effective forensics and thorough risk assessments.

 Agentic applications often integrate dozens of libraries and APIs.
 Without strict, automatic controls on package provenance and permissions, any upstream breach leaves organizations open to dependency chain abuse attacks.